bhisaac/5eFP/5eFP-SRD.md

 **_MAX Wounds._** MAX Wounds describes the maximum number of wounds you can have.
 Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds.
 Whenever you have MAX Wounds, you gain the dying condition.

 **_Death Saves._** Death saves are rolled when it is not certain whether or not your character will survive to see the end of an encounter.
 In 5eFP a death save is a CON save or check with a DC of 10 on a d20 (a result of 50% or higher is needed on a die roll for a success).
 Not meeting this DC results in one failed death save.
 Meeting the DC results in one successful death save.
-Rolling the minimum amount, typically a 1, on a death save adds two automatic death save failures.
-Rolling the maximum amount, typically a 20 for d20 systems, awards the stabilized condition and provides enough healing to reduce you below MAX Wounds.
+Rolling the minimum amount, typically a 1 for d20 systems, on a death save adds two automatic death save failures.
+Rolling the maximum amount, typically a 20 for d20 systems, awards the stabilized condition and provides enough healing to reduce your wounds to below MAX Wounds.
 Taking 1 or more points of damage while dying results in an automatic death save failure.
-Receiving a critical hit (rolling the maximum amount to hit on an attack roll) while dying results in two automatic death save failures.
+Receiving a critical hit (an attack roll with a critical success result) while you have the dying condition results in two automatic death save failures.

 If you fail three or more death saves, your character dies.

+> Character death in 5eFP is not considered a punishment.
+Therefore, instead of removing the player from the game, it is encouraged that the GM have pregenerated sidekick characters ready to play in case this happens.
+The player whose character dies can then choose and play one of the pre-generated characters and jump back into the action.

 If you succeed on three or more death saves, your character gains the stabilized condition.